SideFx/wxTranslator/How to build wxWidgets/Build on Windows.md

 - Build and install wxWidgets:
   `cmake --build . --target install`
 - Add `c:/wxWidgets/bin` to your system `PATH` so that applications can find the wxWidgets .DLL libraries
+- Copy `c:/wxWidgets/lib/wx/config/msw-unicode-3.3` to `c:/wxWidgets/bin` and rename it to `wx-config`